Understanding RC Helicopter Lift

 Less angle of attack = less lift.
 Greater angle of attack = more lift.

-This method of controlling lift is both very precise and very fast.
+This method of controlling lift is both very precise and more or less instantaneous.

 Speed of the rotor on collective pitch RC helicopters is also adjusted, but more as a way to control power output for a specific type of collective pitch flying.
 The majority of lift control on all collective pitch helicopters comes from adjusting the blade's angle of attack, not from the rotor speed (also referred to as head speed or rotor RPM).